darth30joker/darth30joker.github.io/_posts/2014-07-21-create-a-mariadb-service-on-centos-with-docker.md

         UPDATE user SET password=PASSWORD("root") WHERE user='root';
         FLUSH PRIVILEGES;

-    `mariadb.sh` is used to apply all updates and start mariadb service for us:
+    `mariadb.sh` is used to apply all updates and start MariaDB service for us:

         #!/bin/sh
         chown -R mysql:mysql /var/lib/mysql